RTXteam/RTX-KG2/README.md

 tested since in our setup, we nearly always perform the KG2 build and Neo4j hosting on separate AWS instances.

+# Structure of the JSON KG2

+The file `kg2.json` is an intermediate file that is probably only of use to KG2 developers.
+The file `kg2-simplified.json` is a key artifact of the build process that feeds into several downstream artifacts and may be of direct use to application developers.
+The `kg2-simplified.json` JSON data structure is a name-value pair object (i.e., dictionary) with the following keys:

+## `build` slot
+The top-level `build` slot contains a dictionary whose keys are:

+  - `version`: a string containing the version identifier for the KG2 build, like `RTX KG2.2.3`.
+For a "test" build, the version identifier will have `-TEST` appended to it.
+  - `timestamp_utc`: a string containing the ISO 8601 date/timestamp (in UTC)
+  for the build, like this: `2020-08-11 21:51`.

+## `nodes` slot

+The top-level `nodes` slot contains a list of node objects.
+Each node object has the following keys:
+  - `category`: a string containing a CURIE ID for the semantic type of the node, as a category in the Biolink model.
+Example: `biolink:Gene`.
+  - `category label`: a `snake_case` representation of the `category` field, without the `biolink:` CURIE prefix.
+  - `creation date`: a string identifier of the date in which this node object was first created in the upstream source database; it has (at present) no consistent format, unfortunately (usual value is `null`).
+  - `deprecated`: a Boolean field indicating whether or not this node has been deprecated by the upstream source database (usual value is `false`).
+  - `description`: a narrative description field for the node, in prose text
+  - `full name`: a longer name for the node (often is identical to the `name` field)
+  - `id`: a CURIE ID for the node; this CURIE ID will be unique across nodes in KG2 (that constraint is enforced in the build process)
+  - `iri`: a URI where the user can get more information about this node (we try to make these resolvable wherever possible)
+  - `name`: a display name for the node
+  - `provided by`: a CURIE ID (which corresponds to an actual node in KG2) for the upstream source database that is the definitive source for information about this node
+  - `publications`: a list of CURIE IDs of publications (e.g., `PMID` or `ISBN` or `DOI` identifiers) that contain information about this node
+  - `replaced by`: a CURIE ID for the node that replaces this node, for cases when this node has been deprecated (usually it is `null`).
+  - `synonym`: a list of strings with synonyms for the node; if the node is a gene, the first entry in the list should be the official gene symbol; other types of information can for certain node types be found in this list, such as protein sequence information for UniProt protein nodes.
+  - `update date`: a string identifier of the date in which the information for this node object was last updated in the upstream source database; it has (at present) no consitent format, unfortunately; it is usually not `null`.

+## `edges` slot
+- `edges`: a list of edge objects.
+Each edge object has the following keys:
+  - `edge label`: a `snake_case` representation of the plain English label for the original predicate for the edge provided by the upstream source database (see the `relation curie` field)
+  - `negated`: a Boolean field indicating whether or not the edge relationship is "negated"; usually `false`, in the normal build process for KG2
+  - `object`: the CURIE ID (`id`) for the KG2 node that is the object of the edge
+  - `provided by`: a list containing CURIE IDs (each of which should be a node in KG2) of the upstream source databases that reported this edge's specific combination of subject/predicate/object (in the case of multiple providers for an edge, the other fields like `publications` are merged from the information from the multiple sources).
+  - `publications`: a list of CURIE IDs of publications supporting this edge (e.g., `PMID` or `ISBN` or `DOI` identifiers)
+  - `publications info`: a dictionary whose keys are CURIE IDs from the list in the `publications` field, and whose values are described in the next subsection ("publication_info")
+    - `relation`: a URI for the relation as reported by the upstream database source (NOTE: the URI information on the edge is going away soon, per issue 1006)
+  - `relation curie`: a CURIE ID for the relation as reported by the upstream database source (NOTE: this property name will soon be renamed `relation`, per issue 1006).
+  - `simplified edge label`: a `snake_case` representation of the plain English label for the simplified predicate (see the `simplified relation curie` field); in most cases this is a predicate type from the Biolink model.
+  - `simplified relation`: a URI for the simplified relation (NOTE: the URI information on the edge is going away soon, per issue 1006)
+  - `simplified relation curie`: a CURIE ID for the simplified relation (NOTE: this property name will soon be renamed `simplified relation`, per issue 1006)
+  - `subject`: the CURIE ID (`id`) for the KG2 node that is the subject of the edge
+  - `update date`: a string identifier of the date in which the information for this node object was last updated in the upstream source database; it has (at present) no consitent format, unfortunately; it is usually not `null`.

+### `publication_info` slot

+If it is not `null`, the `publication_info` object's values are objects containing the following name/value pairs:
+  - `publication date`: string representation of the date of the publication, in ISO 8601 format (`%Y-%m-%d %H:%i:%S`)
+  - `sentence`: a string containing the natural language sentence from which the edge was inferred (this is only not `null` for SemMedDB edges, at present)
+  - `subject score`: a string containing a confidence score; for SemMedDB edges, this score corresponds to a confidence with which the subject of the triple was correctly identified; for other edges (like ChEMBL drug to target predictinos), the score corresponds to a confidence in a computational prediction of the ligand-to-target binding relationship; NOTE: there at present no unified scale for this field, unfortunately
+  - `object score`: for SemMedDB edges, this score corresponds to a confidence with which the subject of the triple was correctly identified; otherwise `null`

 # For Developers

 This section has some guidelines for KG2 developers